waterdrinkerAP/deathland/Deathland_lore.md

 so proud of her deed she often went to torture and play with the gods.
 She was the only one who knew where they were, asuring herself that no one can ever help them.
 Plum'fe is beautiful and cruel, she can manipulate colored beings that are on lower level than hers.
 Her favorite weapons are spear-lollypop, sharp candies and pink magic.<br/>

+Lord Maulve: His name is Lilac Maulve, grandson of Periwinkle Maulve, the leader of the Purple rebelion.
+He helped for defeating the gods and became the ruler of the Purple biome.
+The title Lord Maulve passed over the generations down to Lilac.
+He is unexperienced but confident leader.
+His fightstyle includes dark magic, shadow attacks and low visibility.
+His prefered weapon is his staff.
+He can call his minions more often at any time as well.<br/>

+The Cantaloupe Bishop: His name is Apricot.
+He led the oringe beings in the rebelion against the gods.
+After he stole a part of their powers he received the ultimate knowledge about technology and science.
+Since then he led his biome into big technological advancement in which he succeeded.
+His biome is the most coplex and well defended from all other.
+His prefered weapon is a lazer gun.
+He likes to use tech electric traps and lightnings as well.<br/>

+The Yellow Devine: They are a couple named Amber(female) and Xanthous(male).
+They were just normal colroed beings before the rebelion.
+Xanthous joined the rebelion and managed to steal the power from the gods under the nouse of his leader.
+After that he shared it with Amber they became rulers of the Yellow biome.
+It turned out that because Xanthous shared his power with Amber they were way more powerful than the other rulers.
+When they found out this they shared a sall part of their power with everyone and everything in the biome.
+That increased their stability and multiplied theyr power many times.
+They always stay toghether, because this makes them stronger, they fight using the most ultimate god-like powers.
+They can make any wepaon appear in their hands whenever they want.
+Their final state is all the creatures of the yellow biom combined in gigantinc titan.<br/>

 ### [Locations]